NemoDacremont/proxmox-ve/README.md

 If you want to troubleshoot the packer execution see the `.log` file that is created in the current directory.

-After the example vagrant environment is started, you can access the [Proxmox Web Interface](https://10.10.10.2:8006/) with the default `root` user and password `vagrant`.
+After the example vagrant environment is started, you can access the [Proxmox Web Interface](https://127.0.0.1:8006/) with the default `root` user and password `root`.

 For a cluster example see [rgl/proxmox-ve-cluster-vagrant](https://github.com/rgl/proxmox-ve-cluster-vagrant).